Union of the Russian People: Party leaders and organisation

 The supreme body of URP was called the Main Council (Главный Совет).
 Its chairman Alexander Dubrovin had two deputies: noble landowner and future Duma Deputy Vladimir Purishkevich and engineer A. I. Trishatny.
 From six other board members (Pavel Bulatzel, George Butmi, P. P. Surin and others) four belonged to the merchant estate, and two were peasants by origin.
 A merchant from Petersburg I. I. Baranov was the treasurer of the URP, and barrister Sergei Trishatny (elder brother of a Deputy Chairman) performed as secretary.
+Another leading intellectual of the URP was B. V. Nikolsky, privatdozent (senior lecturer) at Petersburg University.

+The arguably most influential organization of the Union outside of the imperial capitals was active in Kyiv, centre of the Southwestern Krai.
+The Kyiv Department of the Union of Russian People was led by Anatoly Savenko and Vasily Shulgin as its most prominent members.

 Later the Main Council increased to 12 members, among which S. D. Chekalov, M. N. Zelensky, Ye.
 D. Golubev, N. N. Yazykov, G. A. Slipak are mentioned.

 Newspapers

-URP's chief newspaper was Russkoe znamya (Russian Banner), a newspaper which first published notorious "Protocols of the Elders of Zion".
+URP's chief newspaper was Russkoe znamya (Russian Banner), a newspaper which first published the notorious "Protocols of the Elders of Zion".
 In provincial Russia The Pochayev Circular (Pochayevsky listok) was the most popular of the URP newspapers.
 URP also printed its propaganda materials in Moskovskiye Vedomosti ("Moscow News"), Grazhdanin ("Citizen"), Kievlyanin ("Kievan") and others.